TechFortress/techfortress.github.io/rules.md

     - Reptition of punctuation, letters, messages, words, etc. in short duration is prohibited.
 1. Malicious messages and activities are prohibited
     - Using deceptive links (phishing) to gather player information without consent is not permitted.
+    - Messages sent and activities performed with only malignant intent is not permitted.
 1. Ban evasion under any form is not permitted
     - Using an alternative account to evade a punishment will result in the immediate suspension of the alternative account and lengthening of your ban.
 If you wish to obtain more information about your ban, please use the [appeal form](https://techfortress.freshdesk.com/support/tickets/new)
     - Discussions of your ban, or other user's bans is discouraged.
 All discussion of bans should be done via the [appeal form.](https://techfortress.freshdesk.com/support/tickets/new)